Program in Exploratory Studies

 Pathways within Exploratory Studies

 There are two plans of study within Exploratory Studies:

 - Exploratory Studies (XXES)

 - Pre-Business (PREB)

 The pre-business program is by invitation only; students in PREB are advised by the Leeds School of Business.

 Degree-Granting Options and Intra-University Transfer

 The program in exploratory studies does not confer degrees.
 Therefore, students must transfer into a degree-granting program at CU Boulder via the Intra-University Transfer (IUT) process, generally after the second or third semester.

 The Office of Undergraduate Education hosts several academic course offerings that are particularly appropriate for students in exploratory studies:

 FYSM 1000 First Year Seminar (3) – Have you ever wondered about the origins of the universe?
 Or what exactly "fake news" means?
 Or wanted to write a fairy tale?
 First-Year Seminars tackle these and many other topics by approaching critical thinking and academic curriculum on a completely new level.
 We asked our inventive professors to develop courses that focus on unusual and thought-provoking topics (e.g., political dialogue, toxic chemicals, morality, and Batman), and then to structure the topics to meet our rigorous academic standards.
-The First-Year Seminar courses are small, interactive classes—limited to 19 students in each course—and are a great way to explore intriguing topics and establish connections with a faculty member and other students who share similar interests.
-Most First-Year Seminars are offered in the fall semester with typically 30 to 40 topics from which to choose.
+The First-Year Seminar courses are small, interactive classes that are a great way to explore intriguing topics and establish connections with a faculty member and other students who share similar interests.
+Most First-Year Seminars are offered in the fall semester with several topics from which to choose.